 Turtle oil is claimed to be one of the most powerful “natural astringents” known.
 It is difficult to see how such a claim can be substantiated, as it possesses none of the properties which can be associated with “astringency”.

-In the 1930s, turtle oils were incorporated into a wide range of cosmetics and toiletries including perfumes, soaps, face creams, cleansers, hand creams, eyelash growers and mascaras.
-Admittedly, most of the companies that used it were minors rather than the majors; perhaps they hoped that turtle oil would help them break into the crowded cosmetics market in the more difficult years of the depression.
+Despite the lack of hard evidence for their efficacy, turtle oils were incorporated into a wide range of cosmetics and toiletries in the 1930, including perfumes, soaps, face creams, cleansers, hand creams, eyelash growers and mascaras.
+Admittedly, most of the companies that used it were minors rather than the majors.
+Perhaps they hoped that turtle oil would help them break into the crowded cosmetics market in the more difficult years of the depression.

 Most turtle oil creams made in the 1930s contained less than than 10 per cent of the oil with many creams being less than 5 per cent (deNavarre & Ruszkowski, 1933, p.
 17).
 Two recipes for turtle oil creams are given below: